Austin Hedges Player Props: Pirates vs. Brewers

-After batting .130 with a home run, a walk and an RBI in his past 10 games, Austin Hedges and the Pittsburgh Pirates take on the Milwaukee Brewers (who will start Freddy Peralta) at 7:05 PM ET on Friday.
+After going 0-for-2 in his last game, Austin Hedges and the Pittsburgh Pirates take on the Milwaukee Brewers (who will hand the ball to Corbin Burnes) at 4:05 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-2) against the Padres.
+He had a hitless showing in his last game (0-for-2) against the Brewers.

 Austin Hedges Game Info & Props vs. the Brewers